grgbr/cute/sphinx/cute-report.rst

 Description
 ===========

-:program:`cute-junit.py` is a command line tool that allows to manipulate and report results of testsuites that are stored into JUnit_ XML files.
+:program:`cute-report` is a command line tool that allows to manipulate and report results of testsuites that are stored into JUnit_ XML files.
 It provides multiple subcommands :